If you are managing a soy allergy, this guide on soy substitutes is for you. Here I will share substitutes for common ingredients that contain soy.

 Soy and Dairy Free Cheese

 If you aren't allergic to dairy, this is what would be called a "no-brainer".
 Go grab your favorite variety out of the dairy case and enjoy!
 If you are avoiding dairy AND soy, however, cheese can be more difficult to track down.
-One option is Rice Vegan Slices.
-Read more about Rice Vegan Slices here.
+Follow Your Heart is one brand that makes a dairy and soy free cheese slice in a variety of flavors.
+You can read more about it on this dairy free cheese post.

 Soy and Dairy Free Ice Cream